odin-lang/odin-lang.org/content/docs/overview.md

 ## Custom iterator functions

-Custom functions can be used to iterate over anything you want.
+Custom iterator functions can be used to iterate over anything you want.

-A custom iterator function should take a pointer to a struct that contains context for iteration.
+A custom iterator function should take a pointer to a struct keeps track of the state of the iteration.

 The custom iterator function should return 3 values.
-The current value for the loop, the current index for the loop, a boolean if odin should continue and run another iteration of the loop.
+The next value to be given to the loop, the next index for the loop, and a boolean to signify if the loop should keep running.

 ```odin
 //Iterate a linked list